ryanozx/tp/docs/UserGuide.md

 If the tag prefix is specified, all existing tags under the employee will be removed and replaced with the new tags in the command.
 In the first example, the employee will have all tags removed and replaced by 2 tags: full-time and remote.
 In the second example, the employee will have all tags removed.
 No tags will be added since no tags are specified.
-Therefore, to avoid unintentionally losing any information while editing tags, we recommend using the <a href="#adding-tags-to-employees--add-tag">add tag</a> and <a href="#removing-tags-from-employees--delete-tag">delete-tag</a> commands instead for editing tag
+Therefore, to avoid unintentionally losing any information while editing tags, we recommend using the <a href="#adding-tags-to-employees--add-tag">add tag</a> and <a href="#removing-tags-from-employees--delete-tag">delete-tag</a> commands instead for editing tags.
 </box>

 3. Press "enter" on your keyboard and you should see the changes applied to the employee.